Hizbul Muslimin

 Muslim People's Party of Malaya (Parti Orang Muslimin Malaya, abbreviated HAMIM or Hizbul Muslimin) is a defunct political party formed in British Malaya on 17 March 1948.
-Hizbul Muslimin was the first Islamist political party in Malaya, established with the aim of achieving Federation of Malaya independence from British colonial rule.
+Hizbul Muslimin was also the first Islamist political party of Malaya set-up to fight for the Federation of Malaya independence from the British colonisation.

 Formation

 In March 1947, the first Pan-Malayan Islamic conference was held at Madrasah Ma'ahad al-Ehya as-Sharif, Gunung Semanggol, Perak.
-The conference was organized by the Parti Kebangsaan Melayu Malaya (PKMM) led by Dr. Burhanuddin al-Helmy to discuss economic problems faced by the Malay-Muslim community and to encourage greater political activism among Islamic groups.
-As a result, the Supreme Religious Council of Malaya or Majlis Agama Tertinggi Malaya (MATA) was formally established.
+The conference was organized by the Parti Kebangsaan Melayu Malaya (PKMM) led by Dr. Burhanuddin al-Helmy to discuss the economy problem faced by the Malay-Muslim.
+It aim to bring together the Islamic thinkers and movements to be more politically active and progressive.
+As a result, the Supreme Religious Council of Malaya or Majlis Agama Tertinggi Malaya (MATA) was formally formed.

-Following a second MATA conference from 13 to 16 March 1948, Parti Orang Muslimin Malaya or Hizbul Muslimin was formally founded.
-The party leadership included Ustaz Abu Bakar al-Baqir, Dr. Burhanuddin al-Helmy, Ustaz Abdul Rab, and Kyai Masyhur Azahari, a figure associated with Indonesia's Masjumi party.
-Hizbul Muslimin adopted an Islamist-nationalist platform, advocating for independence and the establishment of Islamic governance.
-It was structured into eight bureaus covering religious affairs, education, politics, economy, society, youth, women's issues, and public information.

-UMNO representatives, alarmed by the militant tone of the Islamists, reported to party president Dato' Onn Jaafar, who famously warned: "Hubaya, hubaya!
-Bahaya dari gunung!" ("Beware, beware!
-Danger from the mountain!"), referring to the MATA leadership at Gunung Semanggol.

-Hizbul Muslimin also expressed solidarity with global Muslim struggles, notably in Palestine and Patani, sending protest letters to the United Nations and urging Malay rulers to act.
-However, the British colonial authorities viewed the party as a subversive movement with suspected ties to leftist groups such as the Communist Party of Malaya (CPM).

-Following the declaration of the Malayan Emergency in June 1948, Hizbul Muslimin was outlawed under the Emergency Ordinance, and many of its leaders were arrested.
-The party ceased to operate soon thereafter.
+MATA organised a political conference from 13–16 March 1948 discussing local and international issues concerning the community.
+The conference participants felt United Malays National Organisation (UMNO) did not do enough to present the important issues and the conservative-nationalist also did not do their parts for the Malay-Muslim sake.
+The UMNO representatives were dissatisfied with the Islamist in MATA who were more revolutionist and militant.
+The UMNO representatives reported to UMNO leader Dato' Onn Jaafar who gave the warning of "the dangerous threat from the mountain" ("ancaman bahaya dari gunung"), referring to Gunung Semanggol, the location of MATA movement.

+Eventually the Parti Orang Muslimin Malaya or Hizbul Muslimin was formed on 17 March 1948 led by Ustaz Abu Bakar al-Baqir after the second MATA conference which declared for MATA to be arranged back as an Islamic political party.
+With the formation of Hizbul Muslimin, all political activities was transferred to the new party.
+MATA would be the party's religious affairs bureau.
+However, Hizbul Muslimin existed not for long when it was banned by the British government by claiming it having relation with the illegal Communist Party of Malaya (CPM).
+The approval of Emergency Ordinance 1948 had caused Hizbul Muslimin to be considered as dangerous and out-law.
+It ceased to exist after several of its leaders were arrested during the Malayan Emergency.

 Dissolution aftermath

-After its ban, many Hizbul Muslimin members took temporary refuge in UMNO.
-However, dissatisfaction with UMNO's approach led to a breakaway by the ulama faction, who then formed the Persatuan Islam Sa-Malaya (Pan-Malayan Islamic Association), adopting the abbreviation PAS.
-This new association laid the foundation for what would later become the Pan-Malayan Islamic Party (PMIP) and eventually the Pan-Malaysian Islamic Party (PAS).
-During its early years, PAS allowed dual membership with UMNO until 1954.
+Many members of Hizbul Muslimin escaped from the British actions by joining UMNO.
+When the ulama group in UMNO split from the party, they formed Persatuan Islam Sa-Malaya (Pan-Malayan Islamic Association), with the abbreviation PAS, which was also used by its successors, the Pan-Malayan Islamic Party (PMIP) and the Pan-Malaysian Islamic Party (PAS).
+At the time, the organisation's constitution allowed dual membership in both UMNO and PAS until 1954.